-Type of recognition Who is responsible Points and Purple awards recorded on Trackit Staff in lessons Praise All staff Opportunity to represent school Staff organising event Positive telephone calls home or emails All staff Recognition of Purples combined with 100% attendance - students will be earn 5 extra points which will be calculated towards a golden ticket given at the end of each week.
-Student Support Team Recognition of Purples combined with 100% attendance - students of the week from each year group will have the opportunity to participate in an activity delivered by an external agency.
-Student Support Team End of each half term the top point scorers from each year group for attendance and engagement participate in a reward afternoon.
-Student Support Team
+Type of recognition Who is responsible Points and Purple awards recorded on our tracking point system Staff in lessons Praise All staff Opportunity to represent school Staff organising event Positive telephone calls home or emails All staff Recognition of purple points through class discussion at the end of the lesson.
+Encouraging students to share how they have achieved a purple point.
+All staff Recognition of Purples and green combined with 100% attendance - students will be earn 5 extra points which will be calculated towards a purple ticket Student Support Team given at the end of each half term.
+Recognition of Purple points combined with 100% attendance - students of the week from each year group will have the opportunity to participate in an activity delivered by an external agency.
+Student Support Team End of each half term the top point scorers from each year group for attendance and engagement participate in a reward Student Support Team afternoon.